-This is the backbone, the crux, of creating a family-friendly work environment, and while it may be a start, it needs to be more than just giving employees the option of 9-5 or 10-6.
+This is essential to creating a family-friendly work environment, and needs to be more than just giving employees the option of 9-5 or 10-6.
 A truly flexible workplace realises that staff can be just as productive at home as they can be inside the office.
-Obviously, there are some jobs that require continuous interaction with colleagues, but those that do not can be done from home at least once or twice a week.
+Obviously, there are some jobs that require continuous interaction with colleagues, but those that do not can be done from home at least once a week.

-That’s how important it is.
-Flexibility is letting staff that work from home participate in Skype meetings instead of expecting them to be physically present.
+Flexibility is letting staff that work from home participate in Skype or Zoom meetings instead of expecting them to be physically present.
 Flexibility is introducing the relevant technology and software that staff can utilise to ensure they’re all on the same page, even if they’re not in the same office.
 Flexibility is creating an environment that values accomplishments over hours.
-If someone has x, y and z to do over a week, and finishes it all in four days… do you really need them for the entire fifth day?
+If someone has x, y, and z to do over a week, and finishes it all in four days do you really need them for the entire fifth day?
 Why not let them go home early so they can pick up their child from school for a change?
 This level of flexibility requires flexible thinking, not just flexible hours.

-… as much as possible.
-This may not be able to be done all the time, but where possible, keep meetings/team-building days/events/conferences/AGMs/training etc., within working hours.
+This may not be able to be done all the time, but where possible, keep meetings/team-building days/events/conferences/AGMs/training, etc, within working hours.
 Expecting your staff to stay late may be the difference between seeing their children just once that day and not seeing them at all.
 The same goes for part-time staff who may leave earlier to collect their children from school.
-If you know they leave at 2:30pm every day, don’t schedule an activity for 3pm.
+If you know they leave at 2:30 pm every day, don’t schedule an activity for 3pm.